 Weight

 One of the best ways to determine which golf bags are best for you is by weight.
-Are you okay with a little extra weight, or is it imperative you have a lightweight bag?
+Are you okay with extra weight, or must you have a lightweight suitcase?

 Any golf club guide will tell you that a Sunday bag (or a carry bag) is a super lightweight option.
-Determining first how much weight you’re willing to carry (or haul, if you’re riding in a cart) can help you narrow down the choices for your next golf bag.
+Determining first how much weight you’re willing to carry (or haul if you’re riding in a cart) can help you narrow the choices for your next golf bag.

 Golf Guide: Walk or Ride?

-Consider whether you’ll be walking or riding in a golf cart when you’re using your new golf bag.
-There are different types of bags based on your preferences.
+Consider whether you’ll be walking or riding in a golf cart when you use your new golf bag.
+Based on your preferences, there are different types of bags.

 If you are riding, consider a cart bag, one that’s bigger and holds more.
-These are smaller and less flashy than a staff bag, however, which all the professionals use.
+However, these are smaller and less flashy than a staff bag, which all the professionals use.

-Suppose you’ll be walking the green, one of the best ways to boost your mental health, consider a stand bag.
-These are easier to carry, with comfortable straps, and they come with a stand so you can lean the bag on its legs while you’re playing.
+Suppose you’re walking the green; one of the longest ways to boost your mental health is to consider a stand bag.
+These are easier to carry, with comfortable straps and a stand so you can lean the bag on its legs while you’re playing.
 The legs form a tripod, creating a sturdy base.

 Organization